MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

   - Using [MSIX packaging](/windows/msix/packaging-tool/tool-overview) is one way to achieve this.
 - [Don't require administrative privileges to _run_ your app.](/windows/win32/win7appqual/standard-user-analyzer--sua--tool-and-standard-user-analyzer-wizard--sua-wizard-)
   - If there are certain features that need administrative privileges, [consider separating them](/windows/win32/secauthz/developing-applications-that-require-administrator-privilege) into their own processes to reduce attack surface.
-- Consider using techniques such as AppContainer (UWP) or [process attribute flags](/windows/win32/api/processthreadsapi/nf-processthreadsapi-updateprocthreadattribute) to mitigate risk of vulnerabilities.
-  - This may require separating your code into a regular UI process and a more-secure child process where you can execute especially risky code like parsing untrusted data.
 - Prefer to use languages with guaranteed memory safety (such as C#, JavaScript, or Rust), especially for risky code paths (like parsing untrusted data).
 - Use all security mitigations provided by your compiler and toolset (see [Security Features In Microsoft Visual C++](https://devblogs.microsoft.com/cppblog/security-features-in-microsoft-visual-c/) for Visual C++).
 - Always use your chosen language or framework's standard libraries for cryptography and other security-sensitive code. _Do not try to build your own._